botpress/documentation-v12/docs/conversation-studio/tutorials/managing/google-oauth2.md

 **Note**: This is a Botpress Pro feature

-## Step 1: Create OAuth2 credentials
+## Step 1: Create OAuth2 Credentials

 Go to your [Google Cloud dashboard](https://console.cloud.google.com/), create a project if you have not already done so and navigate to "APIs & Services" from the sidebar.
 Once there go to the "Credentials" section and click "Create Credentials".
 Choose the "OAuth client ID" option.